darrenldl/docfd/README.md

 ### Controls

-Docfd operates in modes, the initial mode is `NAVIGATION` mode
+Docfd operates in modes, the initial mode is `Navigation` mode

-`NAVIGATION` mode
+`Navigation` mode
 - Scroll down the document list
   - `j` or down arrow
   - Scroll down with mouse wheel when hovering above the area